dgrant/www-pommedapi/src/content/emergency.en.md

 contact information for each child.
 If possible, parents will also be phoned, texted, or emailed with the information.

-### Emergency Kit
+### Emergency Kit and Emergency Comfort Kits

-The preschool has an emergency kit with the following contents:
+The preschool has an emergency kit with supplies for two teachers and 20 children for a three day period.

-* food and water for the teachers and a full class for at least 3 days
+The preschool also stores a "personal comfort kit" for each child.
+At the beginning of the school year, you will be asked to bring in a large ziplock bag labelled with your child's name and filled with items that you feel would comfort your child in case they have to wait to be reunited with you in an emergency.
+For example, your kit could include:

+* a short "letter of comfort" from you
+* pictures (of your family, a pet, your child's room, etc.)
-* a charged cell phone
+* a notepad or drawing paper
-* emergency blankets
-* permanent markers
+* small markers or pencil crayons
-* paper
-* plastic bags
-* a radio
+* a small stuffy, toy, playing cards, or a game
-* a flashlight
+* a flashlight with batteries (flashlights are also included in the school's emergency kit)
-* emergency contact information for all students

-If the class is evacuated, the teachers will also bring along the class first aid kit, as well as the attendance form from that day.
+The kit will also contain a copy of the emergency contact card you will be asked to fill out at the beginning of the school year.

+The kits should not contain:

+* food
+* medication
+* crayons (which can melt in the storage bin)
+* items which would not fit in the ziplock bag